Antoine2718/Antoine2718/README.md

 - **B.Sc.
 Student in Mathematics (L3)** — University of Tours
   - Focus: Measure Theory, Topology, Abstract Algebra, Probability Theory.
-  - Second year obtained with the highest honors
+  - 2nd year obtained with the highest honors

 - **Auditing Student in Physics** — University of Tours
   - Focus: Building a strong foundation in applied physics and engineering principles.